fabianostermann/ArtificialSongGenerator/README.md

 ## General information and help

 For more usage information:\
-**All jars and scripts have usage and help files included via '--help' option**\
+All jars and scripts have usage and help files included via `--help`

-In case you need any more help, find a bug or want to raise an issue, don't hesitate to contact me!
+In case you need any more help, find a bug or want to raise an issue, don't hesitate to [contact me](mailto:fabian.ostermann@udo.edu)!